crashlooping/easy-maintenance/README.md

 https://github.com/crashlooping/easy-maintenance

 A small application to provide a http endpoint for maintenance tasks.
+Created using ChatGPT and Go 1.21.

 ## Build and run